esc/numba-rvsdg-talk/abstract.rst

 code level where both input and output are runnable Python programs.

-Going beyond SCFGs, a novel Intermediary Representation (IR) called Regionalized Value State Dependence Graphs (RVSDG) have been proposed [2].
+Going beyond SCFGs, a novel Intermediary Representation (IR) called Regionalized Value State Dependence Graphs (RVSDG) have been proposed [3].
 Compared to CFGs and SCFGs which are control-flow centric IRs, RVSDGs are data-flow centric IRs.
-This means that a number of common compiler transforms can be performed when the program has been converted to the RVSDGs representation w/o having to reconstruct invariant properties post transformation.
+This means that a number of common compiler transforms can be performed when the program has been converted to the RVSDGs representation without having to reconstruct invariant properties post transformation.
 Also, this representation unlocks a number of novel compiler transforms as data-flow through the program is explicitly available.
 Transforms will be algorithmically simpler, more elegant and computationally less